vestrel00/contacts-android/howto/howto-delete-contacts.md

 For more info, read [How do I use the permissions module to simplify permission handling using coroutines?](/howto/howto-use-api-with-permissions-handling.md)

 You may, of course, use other permission handling libraries or just do it yourself =)

+## Custom data support

+The `Delete` API supports custom data.
+For more info, read [How do I use delete APIs to delete custom data?](/howto/howto-delete-custom-data.md)

 ## Contacts are deleted automatically when all constituent RawContacts are deleted.